utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 ### JWT bearer

 Postman also supports generating JWT bearer tokens to authorize requests.
-You can enter a payload in an an editor, and JWT tokens are generated and added to the request.
+You can enter a payload in an editor, and JWT tokens are generated and added to the request.
 In the request __Authorization__ tab, select __JWT Bearer__ from the __Type__ dropdown list.

 * **Add JWT token to** -  Select **Request Header** or **Query Param** to specify how the JWT token will be added to your request.
 * **Algorithm** - Select an algorithm to use for the JWT token.
 Supported algorithms include: